Chiropractic Care For Auto Accident & Personal Injury Victims

-Personal Injury can happen doing any number of activities.
-It can result from playing recreational sports, slip and fall accidents, or even work related.
+Personal Injury can happen to do any number of activities.
+It can result from playing recreational sports, slip and fall accidents, or even work-related.
 It can be immediate, acute pain or dull aches that come manifest themselves over time.
-No matter what circumstances led to your personal injury, if you are having pain your body is telling you that something is not right with your musculoskeletal system.
+No matter what circumstances led to your personal injury if you are having pain your body is telling you that something is not right with your musculoskeletal system.
 If you ignore the pain you run the risk of your condition becoming permanent!

 Auto accidents and other types of personal injury can cause a variety of conditions some of the most common are listed here:

 The Most Common Neck Injury While commonly associated with auto accidents, whiplash can actually be caused by many different things such as a roller coaster for example.
 Whiplash can be a tough injury to diagnose.
 It does not show up on x-rays or MRI’s such as a broken bone would.
 Whiplash injuries involve damage to the nervous system, muscle joints, and connective tissue which can make it tough to treat.
 Whiplash injuries can manifest themselves in the form of neck pain, headaches, fatigue, upper back and shoulder pain, cognitive changes, and low back pain.